JumpFlying/Behavior-Backdoor-for-Deep-Learning-Models/README.md

 ### (4) Test your vanilla model

 We provide three examples to test our vanilla models.
-We use `checkpoints/[ckpt_name]/model_epoch_best.pth` as our checkpoints.
-The testing results will be printed at screen.
+We utilize the path `checkpoints/[ckpt_name]/model_epoch_best.pth`  to locate our model saves.
+The testing results will be printed on the screen.

 ```
 # Task: Classification Dataset: CIFAR-10 Model: Resnet